Graduate Certificate in Clinical Ultrasound - CH86

 Three units in this course feature residential schools allowing you to gain practical skills in transducer manipulation techniques in our state-of-the-art sonography labs located at our Brisbane, Mackay, Melbourne, Perth and Sydney campus.
 Residential schools are all scheduled during Term 3 providing intensive clinical training.

 |Term 3 - 2024||Sydney|

 COVID-19 Vaccination RequirementThe COVID-19 vaccination is mandatory to be eligible to attend a WIL placement for this course.
 Students will be required to provide evidence of having completed a COVID-19 vaccination schedule by the closing date prior to a WIL placement.
 The vaccine received must be a vaccine approved by the Therapeutic Goods Administration (TGA) of Australia.

-• an Occupational English Test achieving Grades A or B only in each of the four components.
+· An Occupational English Test with Grades A or B only in each of the four components.